vmware-archive/public-tools/cf-admin-create-accounts/README.md

 # cf-admin-create-accounts

 This script uses the [cf CLI](https://docs.cloudfoundry.org/cf-cli/) to automate the creation of batches of user accounts in the Pivotal Application Service.
 It also creates an ORG and SPACE pair for each user.
-As such it's important to ensure the invoker of the script is already logged on to the correct Pivotal Application Service instance using an account with elevated rights - preferably an administrative account.
+As such it's important to ensure the invoker of the script is already logged on to the correct Pivotal Application Service instance.

-When logging on with the cf CLI, we must _not_ use the Ops Manager admin account but the **UAA** admin account.
+When logging on with the cf CLI, we must use the **UAA** admin account, _not_ the Ops Manager admin account.
 You can locate the password from the Ops Manager UI by navigating to the `Pivotal Application Service` tile and opening the `Credentials` tab.
 Find the `UAA` -> `Admin Credentials` and click on `Link to Credential` to reveal the password.

 Log into your target Pivotal Application Service instance using the **UAA Admin** account, for example: